La Rinconada, Peru

 La Rinconada is a town in the Peruvian Andes near a gold mine.
-At up to 5100 m above sea level, it is the highest permanent settlement in the world.
+At up to 5100 m above sea level, it is the highest larger permanent settlement in the world.

 Between 2001 and 2009, the population was estimated by National Geographic to have increased to 30,000 people from a small gold prospector camp because the price of gold rose 235% over that period, although this number has not been reflected by the 2007 or 2017 censuses.

 The town has gained notoriety for its extreme living conditions that include its high rates of altitude sickness, pollution, poverty, murder, and sex trafficking, and as a result has sometimes been referred to in Spanish as la ciudad sin ley del Perú, which means "the lawless city of Peru".

 Location

 La Rinconada is a populated center, within the jurisdiction of Ananea District, in San Antonio de Putina Province, Puno Department, Peru.
 La Rinconada is located in the Janca region, according to the classification of Pulgar Vidal.
 According to the May 2003 issue of National Geographic magazine, La Rinconada is 5,100 meters above sea level, thus making it the highest-elevated permanent settlement in the world.